zhaohuic/Docs/docs/Software/md/lammps.md

 The source files for LAMMPS can be [downloaded](https://www.lammps.org/download.html) as either a tar file or from the [LAMMPS Github repository](https://github.com/lammps/lammps).

-??? example "Building on Wulver"
+??? example "Building on Cluster"
 	The following procedure was used to build LAMMPS on Wulver.
     In the terminal: